tpapp/LogDensityProblems.jl/docs/src/index.md

       of Julia.
 This is documented in the next section, with a worked example.

+For the purposes of this package, *log densities* are still valid when shifted by a constant that may be unknown, but is consistent within calls.
+This is necessary for Bayesian inference, where log posteriors are usually calculated up to a constant.
+See [`LogDensityProblems.logdensity`](@ref) for details.

 # Working with log density problems

 Consider an inference problem where IID draws are obtained from a normal distribution,